Low Carb Coleslaw is the perfect veggie side dish. It's super easy to make and keeps in the fridge for about a week making it a meal prep staple!

 To keep it simple, I use a bagged coleslaw mix.
 It does have a few carrots mixed in which I know some people avoid

 Since the recipe doesn't use a ton of onion, I find it easier to use dried minced onion instead of slicing into an onion to only use a little bit.
 You can use fresh onion if you like, or onion powder.
-For the fresh onion use about 3 tbsp of finely minced white onion.
-For the onion powder, you will want to use a tsp or two.
+For the fresh onion use about 3 tablespoon of finely minced white onion.
+For the onion powder, you will want to use a teaspoon or two.

 Also, this is a sweet coleslaw similar to what you would get from a fast food restaurant.
 You can adjust the amount of sweetener to your taste.
 I use Liquid stevia since it mixes in with the dressing so well and doesn't crystalize like other sweeteners might.

 Be sure to check out these other great recipes: